owncast/owncast.github.io/content/quickstart/configure.md

 ---
 title: "Configure"
-description: "Welcome to Doks!
-This tutorial will guide you through setting up and deploying your first Doks site."
-lead: "Welcome to Doks!
-This tutorial will guide you through setting up and deploying your first Doks site."
+description: "You'll likely want to make a couple changes once you have Owncast up and running."
 date: 2020-11-17T20:11:42+01:00
 lastmod: 2020-11-17T20:11:42+01:00
 draft: false